 Tip!
 The Power button is the small circular button you will find next to the volume button on the top of the Switch.

 At times, Nintendo Switch won’t turn on when the device battery is low.
 In such a case, charge the Nintendo Switch battery.
 To do so,

 (2).
-Try turning on after some time and check if you could use Nintendo Switch.
+Try turning it on after some time and check if you can use Nintendo Switch.

 3. Restart the Game

 If Nintendo Switch freezes or shows no response while playing the game, then quit the game and restart it.
 To do so,